zhanylturtemirova/DigKol/README.md

 # Digital Kolkhoz

-an Umrella project to build shared economy and shared ownership of assets for dedicated village's communities living.
+an Umrella project (a bundle of social alls) to build shared economy and shared ownership of assets for dedicated village's communities living.

 ## TODO:
 - [ ] Member A bought 10% of greenhouse A. (smart-contract event recorded)